What is the Difference Between Interstate vs Intrastate Trucking?

 Some examples of differences in the Federal Motor Carrier Safety Regulations and the Texas Motor Carrier Safety Regulations are as follows:

-- The Hours of Service of Drivers Requirements in the TMCSR allows for a maximum driving time of 12 hours following 8 consecutive hours of off duty time whereas the FMCSR Hours of Service limit the maximum driving time to 11 hours following 10 consecutive hours off duty.
+- The Hours of Service of Drivers Requirements in the TMCSR allows for a maximum driving time of 12 hours following 8 consecutive hours of off duty time whereas the FMCSR Hours of Service limits the maximum driving time to 11 hours following 10 consecutive hours off duty.

 - The TMCSR exempts farm vehicles that have a registered or actual gross weight of under 48,000 lbs. from regulation whereas the FMCSR does not.